Gear4music: Products

 Gear4music sells a wide range of musical instruments and audio equipment through its online platforms, catering to both amateur and professional musicians.
 Its catalogue includes guitars, drums and percussion, pianos and keyboards, orchestral and brass instruments, live sound and lighting systems, DJ gear, recording and studio equipment, music production software, and accessories.

 The company stocks products from many leading global manufacturers, including Yamaha, Fender, Roland, Casio and Gibson, alongside a range of in‑house brands covering most instrument categories.
 By 2024, Gear4music had become the UK's largest online retailer in this sector, listing more than 60,000 stock‑keeping units (SKUs) supplied by over 1,000 manufacturers.
 Prices range from low‑cost beginner instruments and accessories to professional‑grade equipment, designed to serve musicians across skill levels and budgets.

 In 2023, Gear4music introduced a second-hand platform, offering a trade-in option for used equipment and to purchase refurbished instruments.
 Beyond musical instruments, the company has diversified into the home audio‑visual sector.
 In late 2021, it acquired AV Distribution Ltd, trading as AV Online, and launched AV.com as a site focused on hi‑fi speakers, home cinema systems and related electronics.
 The AV.com business operates alongside Gear4music's core musical instrument and recording product ranges, targeting both consumer and professional audio markets.

-Own Brand
+Proprietary Brands

-Gear4music has developed and acquired a portfolio of proprietary brands across a wide range of instruments and price points.
+Gear4music's proprietary brand portfolio includes its house range, by Gear4music, alongside developed and acquired specialist brands spanning multiple instrument categories and price points.
 These brands are designed to complement offerings from established manufacturers and include the following: